Spin-degenerate bulk bands and topological surface states associated with Dirac nodal lines in RuO2: INTRODUCTION

 While the experimental evidence showing the crystal-orientation-dependence to support the anisotropic spin splitting is accumulating in RuO$_2$ \cite{FengNatEle, KarubePRL, Bai2022, Bai2023, Tschirner, MWangNatCom, GuoAdvSci, WangPRL2024}, there exist some contradictory reports from the neutron scattering and $\mu$SR \cite{HiraishiPRL, Kessler2024} that do not support the magnetic order.
 Consequently, there remain two key unresolved questions; i.e. (i) whether RuO$_2$ truly exhibits altermagnetism, and (ii) what microscopic electronic structures underlie the observed strong crystal-orientation-dependent transport properties.
-Although angle-resolved photoemission spectroscopy (ARPES) is considered to be one of essential techniques for addressing these issues through direct observation of the band structure, current ARPES studies are limited to the (110) crystal plane, leaving a comprehensive understanding of its electronic structure incomplete \cite{Rotenberg2018, ARPESSciAdv, LiuARPES,FelserARPES}.
-Moreover, even within ARPES studies on (110)-oriented single crystals, the results remain highly controversial, with conflicting reports between the paramagnetic (PM) band degeneracy and the altermagnetic band splitting \cite{FelserARPES, LiuARPES}.
-It is thus highly desirable to carry out the comprehensive ARPES measurements on different surface orientations to clarify the universality and dissimilarity in the surface-dependent electronic states.
+Although angle-resolved photoemission spectroscopy (ARPES) is considered to be one of essential techniques for addressing these issues through direct observation of the band structure, current ARPES studies are limited to the (110) crystal plane, leaving a comprehensive understanding of its electronic structure incomplete \cite{Rotenberg2018, JovicArxiv2019, JovicACS2021,ARPESSciAdv, LiuARPES,FelserARPES}.
+Moreover, even within ARPES studies on (110)-oriented single crystals, the results remain highly controversial, with conflicting reports between the paramagnetic (PM) band degeneracy and the altermagnetic band splitting \cite{FelserARPES, LiuARPES} (for chronological overview of the ARPES studies on rutile oxides, see Supplemental Note 1\cite{SM2025}).
+This controversy cannot be resolved solely by the ARPES studies of the (110) orientation, because key spectral feature to distinguish the altermagnetic band splitting, a flat band near $E_\textrm{F}$ (which will be detailed later), may be attributed either to a spin-split bulk band \cite{FelserARPES} or to surface states \cite{LiuARPES}.
+Therefore, it is essential to comprehensively investigate the electronic states of multiple orientations to disentangle surface and bulk states as well as to clarify the universality and dissimilarity in the surface-dependent electronic states.